sodadata/docs/soda-cloud/monitors.md

 * Create a free Soda Cloud account at [cloud.soda.io/signup](https://cloud.soda.io/signup).
 * Connect a [data source]({% link soda/glossary.md %}#data-source) and [add datasets]({% link soda-cloud/add-datasets.md %}) to your Soda Cloud account so that Soda has access to the data you wish to monitor.
 If you are a Soda SQL user and have connected it to your Soda Cloud account, you can [add datasets via Soda SQL]({% link soda-sql/configure.md %}#configuration-instructions) if you prefer.
+* Soda Cloud has executed at least one [scheduled scan]({% link soda-cloud/add-datasets.md %}#import-settings) of your data source to discover all of its datasets.
+If you are a Soda SQL user and have connected it to your Soda Cloud account, you can use the `soda analyze` command to discover datasets if you prefer.
+Refer to [Configure Soda SQL]({% link soda-sql/configure.md %}) for details.
 * (Optional) [Integrate with Slack]({% link soda-cloud/collaborate.md %}#integrate-with-slack) to enable Soda Cloud to send Slack notifications to your team.
 If you do not use Slack, Soda Cloud can send notifications via email.

 ## Create a monitor and an alert